 That’s it!
 All done.
 Finished.
 Easy!

-You have finished the setup and you can now use Google Docs any time you like, online or offline in your Chrome browser.
+You have finished the setup of the Sync Google Docs offline Chrome Extension and you can now use Google Docs any time you like, online or offline in your Chrome browser.

 Using Google Documents offline

 To open when you are offline, open a new tab or window in Chrome, and click the apps tab in the far left corner of your bookmarks bar.

 Alternatively, you can type docs.google.com into your browser address bar.

 Click on the Docs icon, and you will be ready to start writing using the word processor offline.
 You can use Google Docs, Sheets and Slides offline.